 The evolution of the guidebook in the long perspective

-Lonely Planet emerged more or less accidentally in the early 1970’s following the hippie movement and the need for more practical guides for low-budget travellers, the backpackers.
-By the turn of the 21st century it was the largest guidebook publisher in the world with a wide selection of guides.
+Lonely Planet emerged more or less accidentally in the early 1970’s following the hippie movement.
+There was a need for practical guides for low-budget travellers, the backpackers.
+By the turn of the 21st century it was the largest travel guidebook publisher in the world with a wide selection of guides.

 There have been tour guides speaking on the planet Earth for millennia.
 They are still here, even a century of so after travellers have been able to read up on whatever the tour guides have got to say.
 The coming of the guidebook did not eliminate the need for a tour guide.